- New research suggests depression may increase the likelihood of expecting social rejection.

 - Interpersonal competencies: The 15-item version of the Interpersonal Competence Questionnaire

 - Social rejection expectations were predictive of symptoms of depression (two months later).

 - Depressive symptoms were predictive of social rejection expectations, again at the two-month follow-up.

-Perceived social support did not mediate these effects; nor did interpersonal competencies.
+Perceived social support did not mediate these effects, nor did interpersonal competencies.

 The Bidirectional Relationship Between Depression and Rejection Expectations

 Thus, Kirchner and coauthors found correlational support for both hypotheses.
-Let's now discuss possible mechanisms of this bidirectional relationship, beginning with the first hypothesis: Why might expectations of being socially rejected increase the risk of developing depression?
+Let's now discuss the possible mechanisms of this bidirectional relationship, beginning with the first hypothesis: Why might expectations of being socially rejected increase the risk of developing depression?

 Interpersonal risk models of depression suggest depressive symptoms are related to certain risk factors (e.g., social skills deficits, constant reassurance-seeking) that make rejection more likely and thus interfere with the satisfaction of the need to belong.

 Similarly, the expectation of being rejected may elevate the likelihood of developing depression by increasing the probability of perceiving social rejection and thus responding negatively (e.g., expressing hostile feelings and behaving aggressively).